Old Main (Dakota College at Bottineau)

-Old Main, constructed in 1907–1908, is a historic building at Dakota College at Bottineau (previously named Minot State University–Bottineau), a two-year college in Bottineau, North Dakota.
-The building previously housed the North Dakota School of Forestry.
+Old Main, constructed in 1907–1908, is a historic building at Dakota College at Bottineau, a two-year college in Bottineau, North Dakota.
 The building is listed in the National Register of Historic Places.

 History

-In 1889, the North Dakota legislature desired to build a forestry school.
+In 1889, the North Dakota legislature wanted to establish a forestry school.
 Bottineau was chosen as the location in 1894.
 The state legislative assembly raised $25,000 in 1907, then commissioned architect Joseph Shannon for the building, completed in 1908.
 The school was constructed in the Romanesque Revival style.
-The school's campus expanded over the years, but the original building kept its nickname of Old Main.
+The school's campus expanded over the years, but the original building retained its nickname of Old Main.

-Current status
+Closure and renovation

-A new addition has been constructed at Dakota College at Bottineau (then called Minot State University–Bottineau) and Old Main will be left vacant.
-People at the college are looking at ways to maintain the building and put it to a new use.
-It will be left vacant and minimally heated after faculty have moved into the new addition in August 2007.
-The building is considered endangered by Preservation North Dakota.
+Old Main was closed in 2006 due to costs related to deferred maintenance and the need to bring the building in line with Americans with Disabilities Act standards.
+Fundraising to begin renovations began in 2019 and work began in 2023.
+The building was finalized and reopened in October 2024, containing classrooms for the school's nursing and healthcare education programs.